Creamy Coffee & Banana Smoothie

 My morning routine usually consists of coffee followed by a smoothie with some sort of hidden vegetable, so it was only a matter of time before I combined them into one.
 Although frappuccinos and other iced coffee drinks are delicious, they are usually chock full of cream and sugar.
 In this lightened up version, a frozen banana and frozen cauliflower create a creamy thick and slightly sweet base that you would swear was made with ice cream.
 While adding frozen cauliflower to a smoothie sounds strange, I can promise that it is completely undetectable in both taste and smell.

-With a start to finish time of less than 5 minutes, this is a great smoothie to add to your morning routine, or have as a mid afternoon pick me up.
+With a start to finish time of less than 5 minutes, this coffee smoothie is a great addition to your morning routine, or to have as a mid afternoon pick me up.
 It will last for 2 days in the fridge, or alternatively you can freeze half to enjoy later on.

 The ingredients you will need for this coffee smoothie:

 This is a list of all of the ingredients and substitutions that you can use to make the smoothie.
 Stick with the quantities listed in the recipe, but switch up the ingredients depending on what you have on hand.